bkw777/pdd.sh/README.md

 pdd.sh uses 'F' by default also for convenience, but it's only a default, and there are a few different ways to change that.
 One way is to supply a 3rd argument to the `save` command.
-This could be for a Cambridge Z88,
+This example could be for a Cambridge Z88, give a quote-space-quote fir the 3rd arg to explicitly specify a space character for the attribute:
 `save Romcombiner.zip Romcombiner.zip ' '`

 ### Rename a file on a WP-2 disk